 : Queer Resistance (New York, June 20), Queer Culture (Toronto, June 21), Queer Diversity (Mexico City, June 22), and Queer Establishment (Berlin, September 15)

 is an editor for Left Voice, a member of the DSA, a teacher at Hunter College and graduate student in Urban Education at CUNY.
 She comes from the Latin American Trotskyist tradition, having lived and done political work in Brazil.
 She currently studies the recent teacher’s strike wave in the US, Latin American politics with a focus on Brazil and Argentina, as well as socialist feminism.
-She is interested in transcending the rights and resistance paradigms that are so prevalent in LGBT+ organizing and instead discussing and thinking through a revolutionary strategy for liberation.
+She is interested in building on the most radical aspects of the rights and resistance paradigms that are so prevalent in LGBT+ organizing to think through a revolutionary strategy for liberation.

 ’s journey from high-priced party boy to activist began at the 1989 International AIDS Conference in Montreal, when he stormed the stage with other activists to protest government inaction on AIDS.
 A spark was lit and Deir went on to organize protests following the violent Montreal police raid on the Sex Garage party, widely considered to be “Montreal’s Stonewall” before he founded, developed and produced Divers/Cité

 , the weeklong LGBTQ2 cultural festival.
 Deir also created and co-produced the Just For Laughs Festival